rhyskoedijk/codespell-azure-devops/README.md

   steps:
   - checkout: self
   - task: codespell@1

-  # your build tasks here...
+  # your other build tasks here...
 ```

  It is also recommended to add a `.codespellrc`  configuration file to the root directory of your repository.
 Refer to [Azure DevOps configuration file](#azure-devops-configuration-file) for more on how to configure codespell.